nosibah93/ombd-movi-app/README.md

-it is a task for jordanin company
+it is a task for jordanian company
 # Install
 after you clone this repo you have to run this command npm install